dbgutalca/PathDB/README.md

 ## Demo 2: Co-author network (DBLP)

-The graph represents a co-authorship network obtained from DBLP.
+The graph represents a co-authorship network created with data obtained from [DBLP](https://dblp.org).
 Specifically, the nodes are **authors** and the edges represent the **co-authorship** relation.
 Two authors are connected by an edge if they co-authored the same article.
 The schema of the graph is shown in the following figure:

 <div align="center">
   <img src="readmeAssets/image-2.png" alt="DBLPGraph">